knative/docs/docs/bookstore/page-5/pg5-db-svc.md

 ## **What does the final deliverable look like?**

-- Running postgreSQL StatefulSet that contains the valid table and some sample data
+- Running a PostgreSQL StatefulSet that contains the valid table and some sample data

 ## **Concept Learning**
 ![image4](images/image4.png)